Seesaw-7/stuff/README.md

 you may not necessarily need to use stack all the way long use it when you have to (eg. only for parts inside ())

+## Linked List

+### 141 Linked List Cycle

+- To find cycle, either using hashtable or using slow & fast pointers

 ## Graphs